Warts Specialist in NYC

 - Not scratching or picking at your warts

 - Wearing protective footwear in public places

-Once your warts are under control, Dr. Sanchez can offer at-home treatments to help prevent them from getting worse, such as the use of over-the-counter wart removers with salicylic acid.
+Once your warts are under control, the doctor can offer at-home treatments to help prevent them from getting worse, such as the use of over-the-counter wart removers with salicylic acid.
 This type of treatment may take several weeks to get rid of the wart, however.